ibm-cloud-docs/satellite/storage-ebs.md

    ```
    {: pre}

 4. Verify that your PVC is created.
-Because all IBM-provided storage classes are configured as `WaitForFirstConsumer`, the status of your PVC remains `Pending` until you provision an app that mounts your PVC.
+Because all {{site.data.keyword.IBM_notm}}-provided storage classes are configured as `WaitForFirstConsumer`, the status of your PVC remains `Pending` until you provision an app that mounts your PVC.
    ```sh
    oc get pvc
    ```